STREET VIBES: Hahaha, hee-haw, hee-haw but PNM’s donkey logic is no laughing matter

 Was not his first public statement something to the effect that “there will be no sex education taught in our schools”?
 In 2015?
 Please!
 Many of us thought it was a joke.

-And we laughed not with him but at him when later he did make a joke about his being “the best woodsman” in T&T. The bad taste must be a PNM thing because his colleague and political leader subsequently amused only the other dinosaurs, male and female, in Parliament when he joked that women were like “a golf course.”
+And we laughed not with him but at him when later he did make a joke about his being “the best woodsman” in T&T. The bad taste must be a PNM thing because his colleague and political leader subsequently amused only the other dinosaurs, male and female, in Parliament when he joked that women, like a golf course”, needed special grooming.

 What further evidence do we really need of the intellectual bankruptcy of our so called “leaders”?
 Should we really be surprised that the entire Ministry of Education is incapable of addressing the challenges facing today’s students?

 How can they be unaware of the importance of the cell phone as a learning tool?
-Does the MoE and his minions really believe that in today’s world, cell phones are for making and taking phone calls and sending and receiving messages?
+Does the Education Minister and his minions really believe that, in today’s world, cell phones are merely for making and taking phone calls and sending and receiving messages?

 Ban cell phones from school?
 Oh, of course!
 Who needs a cell phone when penmanship is available for all and sundry?
 Improve your handwriting and you can safely forget all that stuff like critical thinking, analytical skills, problem solving skills, mediation, etc.

-What the MOE’s knee-jerk response reminds me of is the situation regarding the speed limit.
+What the Education Minister’s knee-jerk response reminds me of is the situation regarding the speed limit.

 Up until relatively recently, we were told that speed kills.
 Then came the speed guns, which enabled the highway patrols to fill the State’s coffers with the proceeds from speeding tickets; so many tickets were issued that there were hefty benefits for the Treasury.